golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

 ### 3. LightDB Stream

 1. Navigate to the LightDB stream page
-    * Navigate to the device page first and click on "LightDB Stream" to have it prefilter for the device you're looking at
+    * In the right sidebar, choose Monitor&rarr;LightDB Stream
-    * Notice the 'Select a device' box now lists your device and will filter only for the device data you want
+    * Notice the 'Select a device' box can be used to filter data by device
 2. Set the time frame to be the last 4 hours

     ![Timeframe](assets/lightdb_stream_timeframe.png)